Sources: Group Of Women Embroiled In Sacramento Catholic School OnlyFans Scandal

 But some are supporting these women online saying:

 “Leave them alone.
-The kids probably never would have known if it hadn’t become such a big deal.”MORE NEWS: Fake Explosives, 100 Weapons Found In Sacramento County Home
+The kids probably never would have known if it hadn’t become such a big deal.”MORE NEWS: Victimized Again: Looters Rummage Through Victims' Burned Homes

 Now five kids in total are no longer enrolled at this school because of their ties to these videos online.